-Software sales’ wide variety of positions makes the field potentially satisfying to almost any personality type.
+Tech sales’ wide variety of positions makes the field potentially satisfying to almost any personality type.
 For example, someone very interested in how technology works would enjoy being a solutions consultant for a complex software platform.
 Meanwhile, someone competitive who loves building relationships would derive much pleasure from the role of an Account Executive.

 Below we’ll describe each position and share their average earnings, responsibilities, and career paths.
 Plus, we’ll tell you the basics of what qualifications you need to get the job.

 Sales Development Representative/Business Development Representative